MiguelHocson/loan_performance/README.md

 - Initial observations with the dataset:

-1. All columns are relevant for the analysis.
+    1. All columns are relevant to the analysis.
-2. There were 5 columns which contained blanks: employment_duration, loan_amnt, loan_int_rate, historical_default, current_loan_status.
+    2. Five columns contained missing values: employment_duration, loan_amnt, loan_int_rate, historical_default, and current_loan_status.
-3. Employment_duration column contained extreme values which needed to be confirmed or validated.
+    3. The employment_duration column included extreme values that required confirmation or validation.
-4. Loan_amnt column contained unusual character which can be seen before the British Pound symbol.
+    4. The loan_amnt column contained an unusual character preceding the British Pound symbol.

+## Data Cleaning